ElvannAbendroth/oodri-dev/src/content/blog/discovering-the-pyramid-principle.md

 tags: [sales, entrepreneurship]
 ---

+Are you a solo entrepreneur struggling to convey your ideas effectively during discovery calls with potential clients?
+If so, you're definitely not alone – I feel you!

-Have you ever come across a concept that feels like a game-changer from the moment you learn about it?
-That's precisely the impression I had upon reading this article about "The Pyramid Principle" shared by my mentor, [Hannele](https://www.linkedin.com/in/hannelemennala/), during one of our latest coaching sessions.
+I came across "The Pyramid Principle" after my mentor, [Hannele](https://www.linkedin.com/in/hannelemennala/), shared the article with me after one of our latest coaching sessions.
 As I read through the article, reflections immediately started to spark my mind: this new tool could help me improve the way I communicate ideas and run discovery calls in my new freelance web development and design services venture, but also help me in this life-long challenge I've had with structuring my ideas effectively.

 ## But what exactly is the Pyramid Principle?